-- Partnering with Ingham County and Eaton County Treasurers in conjunction with WLNS TV 6 on a joint initiative to promote foreclosure prevention, referring citizens to local nonprofit organizations through 2 1 1. - Providing printed publications on topics such as the forfeiture and foreclosure timelines, information about property taxes and steps to take to avoid tax foreclosure, information on mortgage foreclosure and steps to take to avoid losing your home, information about mortgage foreclosure scams and what to be aware of to prevent becoming a victim, and dog licensing. - Participated, collaborated and sponsored a Show Me The Money Day program to boost financial awareness, literacy and education in our community.
-This program featured community resources, savings products, and free financial workshops.
+- Partnering with Ingham County and Eaton County Treasurers in conjunction with WLNS TV 6 on a joint initiative to promote foreclosure prevention, referring citizens to local nonprofit organizations through 2 - 1 - 1. - Providing printed publications on topics such as the forfeiture and foreclosure timelines, information about property taxes and steps to take to avoid tax foreclosure, information on mortgage foreclosure and steps to take to avoid losing your home, information about mortgage foreclosure scams and what to be aware of to prevent becoming a victim, and dog licensing. - Participated, collaborated and sponsored a Show Me The Money Day program on January 17, 2017 to boost financial awareness, literacy and education in our community.
+This program featured community resources, savings products, and free financial workshops. - In collaboration with the Jackson District Library as part of their Financial classes that they offer, I presented a session on January 25, 2017 on "Facing Foreclosure in Jackson".